0cjs/8bitdev/src/tmon/README.md

 dozen bytes of RAM for work area) and be as small as reasonably possible while providing a more convenient interface than traditional monitors.

-The monitor is requires a terminal or display that has a non-destructive backspace character (i.e., moves the cursor back without erasing what's underneath the cursor); the only I/O routines required are single character input and output.
+The monitor requires a terminal or display that has a non-destructive backspace character (i.e., moves the cursor back without erasing what's underneath the cursor); the only I/O routines required are single character input and output.